 When faced with a scenario that may require disagreeing with a client, PR professionals should factor in these three things:

-1. Leverage proven best practices.
 Whether it’s explaining why the suggested timing of a client’s announcement is off or pushing back on a campaign that would clearly fail to resonate with the client’s target audience, cite proven industry best practices to provide context and reasoning.
 Use examples to support your point and demonstrate your experience and expertise.

-2. Create solid relationships with clients.
 At the core of every great client – PR professional dynamic is a respectful and professional relationship.
 This foundation, built before a disagreement occurs, makes the prospect of disagreement less daunting.

-3. When all else fails, meet in the middle.
 There’s nothing more uncomfortable or challenging than to have tension with a client or colleague.
 Have a meeting of the minds to decide on the best course of action – this may require a little push, pull and compromising during the process but it’s better to hash it out collectively, come to a mutual decision and determine a plan of action as a team.